LiteLDev/Documentation-cpp/pages/en/main_page.md

 # Main Page

-This guide is an overview and explains the important features; details are found in [the API reference](https://cpp.docs.litebds.com/api).
+This documentation is an overview and explains the important features; details are found in [the API reference](https://cpp.docs.litebds.com/api).

 For starters and experts new to LiteLoaderBDS, this guide is the first cornerstone on the road to LiteLoaderBDS C++ plugin development.
 Before diving into the API reference, you are strongly recommended to read this guide thoroughly in case you are lost in the ocean of the countless APIs offered by Minecraft official.